DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   ``rte_rawdev_configure``, ``rte_rawdev_queue_conf_get`` and
   ``rte_rawdev_queue_setup``.

+* acl: ``RTE_ACL_CLASSIFY_NUM`` enum value will be removed.
+  This enum value is not used inside DPDK, while it prevents to add new classify algorithms without causing an ABI breakage.

 * sched: To allow more traffic classes, flexible mapping of pipe queues to traffic classes, and subport level configuration of pipes and queues changes will be made to macros, data structures and API functions defined